jveitchmichaelis/pca9632/README.md

 the constructor support setting the I2C slave address (default is the all-call address `0x70`) and I2C channel (default 1).
 There are also modes to set all LEDs to full brightness (`c.all_on()` and `c.all_off()`), as well as a power-down mode `c.power_off()` to conserve power.

 More sophisticated modes will be added shortly (for examples setting multiple LED values simultaneously, e.g. for RGB LEDs).

+If you don't have permission to access I2C devices, you can use this guide to set up a [group](https://lexruee.ch/setting-i2c-permissions-for-non-root-users.html) to do so.

 ## Hardware notes